Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Introduction

+A natural question arises: how might we most effectively place such high-resolution simulations?
+In this paper we address the general task of optimal targeting of data acquisition, and we demonstrate our approach within an idealized GCM setting.
+We create an automated algorithm based on experimental design criteria \cite{ChaVer95} to choose data acquisition sites and time periods that are maximally informative about parameters in a model.
+The experimental-design problem we address has similarities with the problem of how to choose sites for targeted weather observations to optimally improve weather forecasts \cite{Lorenz98a,bishop1999ensemble, emanuel1995report}.
+However, in contrast to the situation in weather forecasting, which focuses on trajectory matching for state estimation, our focus is on minimizing mismatches in time-averaged climate statistics for the estimation of parameters in climate models.

-Here we present a mathematical framework for addressing both the experimental design question of where, and when, to embed high-resolution simulations in a coarser model.
-We adopt a Bayesian inverse problem setting (see, e.g., \cite{book:KaiSom06}, \cite{book:Tar05}, \cite{Stu10}, and \cite{pre:DasStu13} for reviews).
+To learn from time-averaged statistics, we adopt a Bayesian inverse problem setting (see, e.g., \cite{book:KaiSom06}, \cite{book:Tar05}, \cite{Stu10}, and \cite{pre:DasStu13} for reviews).
 In this setting, parameters (or parametric or nonparametric functions) in parameterizations are treated as having probability distributions.
-Data (e.g., from high-resolution simulations) are used to reduce the uncertainty reflected by these distributions, balancing contributions of the data with that of prior knowledge about parameters (e.g., physical constraints).
-This setting is well suited for our needs, as it provides the complete joint posterior distribution for parameters, including the correlation structure of uncertainties among parameters.
-Distribution information is beneficial, for example, because it enables model-based predictions of rare events with quantified uncertainties \cite{Dunbar21a}.
-Analysis of the posterior distribution also may focus scientific development (e.g., improvement of parameterization schemes, \cite{Sou_etal20}) on areas where uncertainties can most effectively be minimized.
-In this paper, we use the posterior distribution to determine regions and times where local data (e.g., from high-resolution simulations) are maximally effective at reducing parameter uncertainties.
+Data (e.g., climate statistics) are used to reduce the uncertainty reflected by these distributions, balancing contributions of the data with that of prior knowledge about parameters (e.g., physical constraints).
+This results in the joint posterior distribution for parameters, including the correlation structure of uncertainties among parameters.
+The Bayesian experimental design tools we apply in this paper leverage the posterior distribution to determine regions and times where local data are maximally effective at reducing parameter uncertainties.
+As is typical in such analyses, we measure the quality of a design (site location or time period) by a scalar utility function.
+We choose a utility that quantifies the information entropy loss between posterior and prior for each design e.g., \cite{ChaVer95,book:FedHac97,DroMcGPet13}.
+The site and time period of maximal utility determines where to acquire data.